 - If you are involved in an accident without insurance regardless of fault, the state will revoke both your license and vehicle’s registration for 1 year.

-Additionally, if you do not maintain at least the minimum coverage for your vehicle, you need to immediately turn in your licenses plates to the DMV.
-If your coverage lapses and you do not return your plates, the DMV will suspend your registration for the same number of days that you did not have coverage.
-If this exceeds 90 days, your license will also be suspended for the same amount of time and you will need to pay a $25 fee to reinstate your license.
+NYS auto insurance laws require you to maintain at least the minimum coverage for your vehicle, You need to immediately turn in your license plates to the DMV.
+If your coverage lapses, and you do not return your plates, the DMV will suspend your registration for the same number of days that you did not have coverage.
+If this exceeds 90 days, your license will also be suspended for the same amount of time, and you will need to pay a $25 fee to reinstate your license.

 To submit your plates, you can mail them to: